axel3rd/mpg-coach-bot/README.md

 mvn install
 ```

-Locally on your computer, you can improve end2end tests by providing file `src/test/resources/mpg.properties` file with *real* datas (see `mpg.properties.here` file in directory for details):
+Locally on your computer, you can improve end2end tests by providing file `src/test/resources/mpg.properties` file with *real* data (see `mpg.properties.here` file in directory for details):

 ```
 email = firstName.lastName@gmail.com